Chromatic Aberration: What is it and How to Avoid it

 One good option to avoid this problem is make a panorama of your landscape.
 In this way, you will avoid the problem in the exterior of your focal range, but you will be able to keep the composition as you have in mind after merging the photos in post-production.

 Stop down your aperture

 Another good tip if you have problems with chromatic aberration, is to don’t use apertures as f22.
 This way, you will reduce the time that the light is crossing your lens, reducing also the effect of the chromatic aberration.
 In this case, remember that you will need to readapt your shutter speed or increase the ISO to compensate for the loss of light.

 Reframe your subject to the center of the image

 As we explain before, chromatic aberrations usually occur more often at the exterior of your image.
 It happen as the curvature of the lens create the barrel effect, and it affect also to how the light enter in your lens.

 So, one good tip, especially for travel photography, is to move your subject to the center of your composition.
 In this way, you will avoid or reduce the issue not only with chromatic aberration but also other defects of your lens.

 If we think, what is the end result of your images, you will realize that most of your images finish in social media where resolutions are not as high as your RAW file.
 It means, that you can crop your image in post-production to correct the composition you had in mind at the moment of the shoot.

 Now that you understand how chromatic aberration works, you will be able to avoid and reduce this common problem for landscape & travel photographers.
-Anyway, if you want to fix complete there its a complete tutorial to fix in post-production.
+Anyway, if you want to fix complete here it’s a complete tutorial to fix it in post-production.

-How to fix chromatic aberration in Adobe Lightroom
+How to fix Chromatic Aberration in Photoshop & Lightroom